FERPA

 Training Basics

-Any department or individual wishing to better understand FERPA rights and responsibilities please contact Jesse Knappenberger, Dean of Student Achievement and Registrar, to schedule a meeting or customized training session.
+Any department or individual wishing to better understand FERPA rights and responsibilities should please contact our Enrollment Services Department at SSCCRegistration@SeattleColleges.edu or Dean of Student Success to schedule a meeting or customized training session.